 OBA or Operational Balancing Agreement allocation regime

-This allocation regime shall be preferred at all Interconnection Points.
+This allocation regime shall be preferred at all Interconnection Points and Installation Points.

-The allocation of the hourly quantities of natural gas delivered or redelivered at the Interconnection Points shall be equal to the hourly Confirmed Quantities.
+The allocation of the hourly quantities of natural gas delivered or redelivered at the Interconnection Points and Installations Points shall be equal to the hourly Confirmed Quantities.
 The difference between the sum of the hourly Allocated Quantities and the Metered Quantities shall be allocated to a balancing account held between the TSO and its Adjacent TSO or any other party.

 The TSO and the Adjacent TSO shall be responsible for the balancing of this account.